Simple product and locally o-minimal theories: Introduction

 We can classify o-minimal theories and their relatives from the view point of combinatorial configurations in several cases.
 For instance, o-minimal theories and their relatives are not simple in many case because the theory of dense linear order without endpoints is not simple by the definition of simple theories.
 A weakly o-minimal structure is dp-minimal \cite[A.1.3]{S} and it is NIP.
 Dense pairs of o-minimal structures \cite{vdD2} are NIP by \cite{CS}.
 NIP structures having o-minimal open cores are constructed in \cite{HNW}.
 NIP expansions of the ordered group of reals are studied in \cite{W2}.

 This paper treats locally o-minimal theories, which is a relative of o-minimal theories.
-The notion of local o-minimality was first introduced in \cite{TV} and has been studied in \cite{F,KTTT,Fuji,Fuji2,Fuji3,Fuji4}.
+The notion of local o-minimality was first studied in \cite{TV} and has been studied in \cite{F,KTTT,Fuji,Fuji2,Fuji3,Fuji4}.
 A non-NIP locally o-minimal theory is already constructed in \cite[Example 5.17]{F}.
-The given example is the ultraproduct of o-minimal theories.
+The example is the ultraproduct of o-minimal theories.
 In this paper, we construct much more well-behaved locally o-minimal theory which is NIP and not NTP$_2$.
 Recall that non-NTP$_2$ implies non-NIP.
 We construct NIP and non-NTP$_2$ locally o-minimal theories satisfying the following conditions: \begin{itemize} \item It is not o-minimal; \item All models are strongly locally o-minimal; \item It has a model which is an expansion of the linearly ordered abelian group over the reals $(\mathbb R\;;\;0,+,<)$. \end{itemize} Locally o-minimal expansions of the linearly ordered abelian group over the reals $(\mathbb R\;;\;0,+,<)$ enjoy tame topological properties unavailable in general locally o-minimal structures by \cite{Fuji5}.
 The above example indicates that the both notions of NIP and NTP$_2$ fail to classify these locally o-minimal theories enjoying very good topological properties.
 It contrasts that dp-minimality successfully classifies o-minimal theories in definably complete extensions of ordered groups (Proposition \ref{prop:dp-minimal}).

-For the construction, we use the notion of simple product introduced in \cite{KTTT}.
+When we construct the examples, we use the notion of simple product introduced in \cite{KTTT}.
 It is used in \cite{W} so as to investigate the structure $(\mathcal R,\alpha\mathbb Z)$, which is a generalization of \cite{BC}.
 Here, $\mathcal R$ is an o-minimal expansion of the ordered group of reals.
 Simple product is originally defined for structures but not for theories.
 We develop the notion of the simple products of theories in this paper.
 The theory of the simple product inherits the properties of the original theories.
 It is a very good tool to construct locally o-minimal examples.

 This brief note consists of four sections.
 Section \ref{sec:simple} is the main body of this note.
 We give the definition of simple product here.
 We demonstrate that the simple product of two theories are NIP if and only if the original two theories are NIP in Section \ref{sec:nip}.
 We also show a similar assertion for distal theories.
 Finally, in Section \ref{sec:locally}, we construct the theories introduced in this section.